Gleemox/todo-app-built-using-VueJS/README.md

-# Todo application built using VueJS
+# Todo application built using Vue.js

 ## Description
-This project is a todo application built using VueJS.
+This project is a todo application built using Vue.js.

 ## Features
 - Add a new task.